 Flounder, one of the most prized of all fish for eating because of its light sweet flavor and few bones, can be caught from the shore or boat.
-However, this year 2021, the flounder season doesn’t start until September 1st for those wishing to keep their fish.
+However, this year 2023, the flounder season doesn’t have an open season yet for those wishing to keep their fish.
 Flounder like sandy bottoms near deep water.
 They rest on the bottom, partially buried and wait for prey to swim by them during the day.
 The best bait to use are strips of squid or live minnows.
 From the shore use a flounder rig such as a Fluke Killer with a piece of squid attached and slowly reel it in by fits and starts to stimulate fleeing prey.
 From a boat, use ball jigs, squid strips and minnows rigged with up to a 3 ounce weight to reach the bottom and allow the boat to drift.
 The areas near and around Wallace Channel have produced nice flounder.
 Speckle trout is another very delicate light fish excellent for table fare.
 These fish can be found in shallow water around grass beds and oyster beds that hold small crabs, minnows, and shrimp.
 Speckle trout are attracted to artificial lures such as Mirrolures 808 and 750, white, chartreuse or new penny colored Gulp grubs, and Calcutta flash foils.
 Use a slow retrieve, twitching the bait in towards the shore.
 From a boat, jig on the bottom in shallow water near grass beds.
 There may still be some Gray trout in the area in July, but they like deeper water as compared to the Speckled trout.
 Use buck tail rigs such as Grandpa Nate rigs or Speck rigs tipped with shrimp or squid.

 To look for these tasty fish, try Wallace Channel or the area around the Artesian Well from a boat.
 Spanish mackerel, another prized table fish, tend to form schools which can be found in the early morning or early evening at the inlets of the island.
 The best lures for these fish are Stingsilvers, Marias, or glass minnows in pink or silver colors and retrieved by fits and starts from the island’s points.
 If fishing from a boat, try trolling using Clarkspoons or Drones in size 0 or 1 in Blair Channel or in the area where Blair runs into the inlet.